 Planning a wedding takes a lot of work (not to mention, money).
 It's basically a universal truth.
-From booking the venue, catering food, to sending out all those RSVPs, the time leading up to the big day can be a bit of a blur.
-But, to save some extra cash (and cut out excess stress), you've decided to your own wedding day makeup.
-It could be a little nerve-wracking to create your own wedding day beauty look, because this isn't just any day, it's YOUR big day!
+From booking the venue, catering food, and sending out all those RSVPs, the time leading up to the big day can be a bit of a blur.
+But, to save some extra cash (and cut out excess stress), you've decided to do your own wedding day makeup.
+It could be a little nerve-wracking to create your own wedding day beauty look, because this isn't just any day, it's your big day.
 In addition to making sure your makeup holds up, you want it to look damn good in photos.
 Have no fear: We've rounded up all the tips you'll need to apply your makeup like a pro, from the pros.

-1. Practice, practice, practice
+1. Practice, Practice, Practice

-2. Splurge on facials
+2. Splurge on Facials

 Perfect skin is the best possible canvas for your makeup.
 And great skin for your wedding day is all in the preparation, says makeup artist Hillary Kline.
 "If the budget allows, start getting monthly facials—aim for at least three or four—before the big day," she says.
 "Those will help firm and illuminate your complexion."

-3. Set up a serene space
+3. Set Up a Serene Space

 Not only do you need time to apply your makeup, but you'll need a calm environment in which to do it, says makeup artist Béke Beau.
-"Getting ready rooms can be quite hectic sometimes and well-meaning bridal party members may distract you, so it's important to have some privacy to relax and put on your makeup," she says.
+"Getting-ready rooms can be quite hectic sometimes and well-meaning bridal party members may distract you, so it's important to have some privacy to relax and put on your makeup," she says.

-4. Use a primer
+4. Use a Primer

 After you've moisturized your skin, you'll want to apply a thin layer of primer, says Jo Levy, makeup expert and artist for Jo Levy Makeup.
-"A primer will serve as a temporary corrector, filling in enlarged pores as well as smoothing fine lines and some deeper set lines," she says.
+"A primer will serve as a temporary corrector, filling in enlarged pores as well as smoothing fine lines and some deeper-set lines," she says.
 "The different textures of primer will also help to prepare skin.
 For example, a mattifying primer will help to immediately diminish excess shine while an illuminating primer will give the skin an instant, radiant base for makeup."

-5. Use an eye primer, too
+5. Use an Eye Primer, Too

 You need a separate primer for your eyelids than what you've used on the rest of your face.
 "For eyes, I recommend using an eye primer or cream eye shadow that is neutral in tone," says Levy.
-"A bone or nude shade works well to help even out discoloration on lids and allows for a smoother eye shadow application if you plan to layer additional powder of cream shadows right over it."
+"A bone or nude shade works well to help even out discoloration on lids and allows for a smoother eye shadow application if you plan to layer additional powder or cream shadows right over it."

-6. Pick the perfect foundation
+6. Pick the Perfect Foundation

-Get matched with expert help with a foundation that is right for your skin type and creates a natural look, says Kline.
+Get matched with expert help to find a foundation that is right for your skin type and creates a natural look, says Kline.
 "Powder foundation helps in setting your makeup and also helps prevent your face from looking greasy in photos," she says.
 "But, if you add too much powder, you run the risk of making your skin look dry and old.
 The phrase 'less is more' applies to this."

-7. Avoid makeup with SPF
+7. Avoid Makeup With SPF